tohu2000/ESP32-Tasmota-Shutter-Remote-Queue/README.md

 > [!CAUTION]
 > **Voltage Warning:** The original remote is designed for a **3V CR2340 lithium cell**.
 This project powers the RC PCB directly with **3.3V** from the ESP32.
 While most remote control ICs have tolerances that allow for this minor voltage increase, proceed at your own risk. **Ensure the 100µF Elko is present** to help regulate current spikes and protect the remote's MCU.
+This project interfaces with consumer-grade RF remote controls that are originally designed for occasional manual operation.
+While the ESP32 allows for powerful automation, please keep the following in mind:
+* **Thermal Limits:** Proprietary 433MHz transmitters (especially high-gain 25mW versions) lack active cooling.
+They are intended for short bursts.
+"Spamming" commands or running them in tight software loops can cause the RF components to overheat and fail permanently.
+* **The "Hard" Power Factor:** Unlike a CR2430 battery which "sags" under stress, a 3.3V supply from an ESP32 is a "hard" power source.
+It will continue to drive current into the remote even if a software hang occurs, increasing the risk of hardware damage.
+* **Safety Watchdog:** The provided Berry script includes a safety watchdog to mitigate these risks.
+However, you should **avoid automation logic** (e.g., in Home Assistant or Node-RED) that triggers the remote repeatedly without significant cooldown periods.
+**Recommendation:** Limit high-frequency bursts and ensure your automation doesn't create infinite "ping-pong" loops between the bridge and your smart home controller.

+---

 * **10-Channel LCD (Target Model)**: Displays channels `00` through `09`.
 * **15-Channel LCD**: Displays channels `00` through `15`.